Azure/azure-sdk-for-python/sdk/storage/azure-storage-file-datalake/README.md

     For operations relating to a specific file system, directory or file, clients for those entities can also be retrieved using the `get_file_client`, `get_directory_client` or `get_file_system_client` functions.
-2. **FileSystemClient** - this client represents interaction with a specific file system, even if that file system need not exist yet.
+2. **FileSystemClient** - this client represents interaction with a specific file system, even if that file system does not exist yet.
 It provides operations to create, delete, or configure file systems and includes operations to list paths under file system, upload, and delete file or directory in the file system.
     For operations relating to a specific file, the client can also be retrieved using